 Chances are you’ve heard about CLA for weight loss.
 It a supplement that has gained a lot of popularity for its ability to help you lose weight.
 But what is CLA?
 And can it really help you lose more weight?

 CLA is short for conjugated linoleic acid.
 It’s a naturally occurring fatty acid that’s normally found in meat and dairy products, especially the grass-fed variety.
 It’s also found in eggs and some variety of mushrooms.
 It’s become popular as a weight loss supplement because of promising research showing its effectiveness in reducing body fat.

-CLA has been shown to have several benefits, even beyond weight loss!
+CLA has been shown to have several benefits like:

 - Supporting weight loss